canonical/launchpad-manual/docs/user/how-to/index.rst

 -----------
 Launchpad exposes most of its data and actions through a REST API.
 ``launchpadlib``, the official Python client library, lets you script Launchpad operations as Python objects without dealing with raw HTTP.
-You can also call the API directly from other languages or tools.
+You can also use the API directly.

 - :ref:`Use the Launchpad web services API <launchpad-web-services-api>`
 - :ref:`Work with launchpadlib <work-with-launchpadlib>`

 Contribute to the community
 ---------------------------
-Launchpad Answers lets you respond to support questions from other users.
-You can also take on an ongoing role as an answer contact for a specific project.
+As an answer contact, you will be called upon to help the community by responding to both new and frequently asked questions.
+You may also receive a lot of mail which you can filter based on your personal preferences.

 - :ref:`Help the community <help-the-community>`